Low Cost EPCs – From only £59

 What Is Penalty For Not Having An EPC?

-A set penalty charge of £200 may be given for failure to comply in the following instances: on sale or rent the owner or landlord failed to make a valid domestic EPC available free of charge to the future buyer or tenant at the earliest opportunity.
+A set penalty charge of £200 can be given for failure to comply in the following instances: on sale or rent the owner or landlord failed to make a valid domestic EPC available free of charge to the would-be buyer or tenant at the earliest opportunity.

-What Is The Minimum EPC Rating To Let A Property?
+Is There A Minimum EPC rating to Let A Property?

 What Does EPC E Mean?